michaelgamstonNotts/MLiS_CW2/README.md

 ## Howdy

 to-do list:
-- write better readme
-- better readme
--
+- fix counting aces bug
+- fix bug where tables are updated from state 21